-If the parent in whose custody the child is located dies, as well as if it is not possible for him or her to implement custody, the child shall pass to the custody of the other parent, except in the case, where an Orphan's court has recognised in the interests of the child the need to appoint a guardian for him or her.
+If the parent in whose separate custody the child is located dies, as well as if it is not possible for him or her to implement custody, the child shall pass to the custody of the other parent, unless the custody right has been removed or discontinued for him or her.

-179. Parents, commensurate to their financial state, have a duty to maintain the child.
-Such duty lies upon the father and the mother until the time the child is able to provide for itself.
+179. Parents, commensurate to their abilities and financial state, have a duty to maintain the child.
+Such duty lies upon the father and the mother until the time the child is able to provide for himself or herself.
+Disputes regarding the maintenance for the child shall be settled by the court.

-The duty to provide for the maintenance of the child shall not terminate if the child does not live together with one of the parents or with both parents.
+The duty to provide for the maintenance of the child shall not terminate if the child is separated from the family or does not live together with one of the parents or with both parents.

-If children have their own property, but that owned by their parents does not suffice to cover the expenditures necessary for the maintenance of the children, then these expenditures may be covered from the income derived from the property of the children; if such income does not suffice, then part of the property of the children may be used, but only with the permission of the Orphan's court.
+If children have their own property, but that owned by their parents does not suffice to cover the expenditures necessary for the maintenance of the children, then these expenditures may be covered from the income derived from the property of the children; if such income does not suffice, then part of the property of the children may be used, but only with the permission of the Orphan's and Custody Court.